 If your home comes with an allocated parking space, leave it free for prospective buyers to use.
 It’s convenient and offers an experience that's closer to the reality of what it's like to live in your home.

-But, in some outside cases, commissioning a survey on your own property before putting it on the market could also be a good idea.
+But commissioning a survey on your own property before putting it on the market could also be a good idea.

 Bear in mind this doesn't always need to be a full-blown HomeBuyer Report or Building Survey.
 You may be able to get cheaper surveys carried out just to investigate a specific problem.